Hugh Laurie is back on the BBC as controversial Conservative politician Peter Laurence in David Hare’s new political thriller Roadkill.

 Piers Wenger, Controller of BBC Drama said: “Roadkill is a thriller which explores the relationship between personal morality and political power.

-“Hugh Laurie is an incredible actor who will play this fictional role with utter conviction, and it is a great honour to work once again with David Hare and The Forge to bring this brilliantly sharp and funny drama to BBC1.”
+“Hugh Laurie is an incredible actor who will play this fictional role with utter conviction, and it is a great honour to work once again with David Hare and The Forge to bring this brilliantly sharp and funny drama to BBC One.”

-Comic-turned-dramatic actor Hugh Laurie plays ruthless politician Peter Laurence.
+The BBC’s Roadkill cast is led by comic-turned-dramatic actor Hugh Laurie, who plays ruthless politician Peter Laurence.
 Laurie is known for a wide variety of roles, ranging from comic turns in Blackadder and Jeeves and Wooster, to Veep, The Night Manager and his Emmy-winning role in House.

 Peaky Blinders actress Helen McCrory has been cast as the Prime Minister, Dawn Ellison.